 “People should be careful while handling ylang-ylang essential oil because it can be irritating to sensitive skin.
 You also need to avoid this essential oil if you have low blood pressure.
 Other than that, the relaxing and calming aura of this oil will bring you immediate calm and peace.”
 (2)

-Want to learn more about essential oils to help decrease your anxiety?
-Seeds of Wellness offers classes on essential oils with doTERRA Wellness Advocate, MaryAmber Hughes.
-Visit our Events & Classes webpage or call us at 440-933-7733 to learn about our upcoming essential oils class.
+Want to learn more about essential oils, and how they help decrease your anxiety?
+Call Seeds of Wellness, 440-933-7733.
+We offer classes on essential oils with doTERRA Wellness Advocate, MaryAmber Hughes.
+Also, visit our Events & Classes webpage or call us at 440-933-7733 to learn about our upcoming essential oils class.